liebig/cron/README.md

 1. Add `"liebig/cron": "dev-master"` to your `/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
 2. Run the `composer update --no-dev` command in your shell from your `/laravel/` directory
 3. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `app\config\app.php` file
-4. Migrate the database with running the command `php artisan migrate --package="Liebig/Cron"`
+4. Migrate the database with running the command `php artisan migrate --package="liebig/cron"`
+5. Publish the configuration file with running the command `php artisan config:publish liebig/cron` - now you find the Cron configuration file in `/laravel/app/config/packages/liebig/cron` and this file won't be overwritten at any update
-5. Now you can use `\Liebig\Cron\Cron` everywhere for free
+6. Now you can use `\Liebig\Cron\Cron` everywhere for free

 **NOTE**: From version v0.8.x to v0.9.x the database schema has changed - so you have to migrate the new schema:

 1. Delete the tables cron_manager, cron_error
 2. Delete the columns `2013_06_27_143953_create_cronmanager_table` and `2013_06_27_144035_create_cronerror_table` from the migrations table
-3. Run the command `php artisan migrate --package="Liebig/Cron"`
+3. Run the command `php artisan migrate --package="liebig/cron"`

 Or rename the database table cron_error to cron_job and delete the rows created_at and updated_at from the tables cron_manager and cron_job.